nshift/github-guidelines/.github/ISSUE_TEMPLATE/enhancement-request.md

 ## Which part should be improved?
 <!-- Identify which part should be improved using title name. -->
 <!-- Quote the content that should be improved. -->
-> Please use title name and quote, if necessary, the content that should be improved.

 ## Goals :soccer:
 <!-- List the high-level objectives of this issue. -->